Choudhry18/RealEstate_dashboard/DOC.md

 ### 4. Web Search Integration

-For questions requiring current market information or information that is not in the provided data but would help provide more context, the system selectively employs web search capabilities:
+For questions requiring current market information or information that is not in the provided data but would help provide more context, the system selectively employs web search capabilities.
+In this case a template giving basic information about the propery is prepended to the base prompt that instructs the AI model on what to search and how to use those results.
+This helps balance the insights from the web with the insights from the database data.
+The prompt also instructs the model to give sources that are presented to the user which helps with reliability and authenticity.

 ``` javascript